HenrikSamuelsson/c-coding-standard/year-2023-version/rule-012/rule-012.md

 # Boolean Comparison

-Boolean comparison expressions shall use false as the comparand, and not true.
+Boolean comparison expressions shall use false as the comparand, as opposed to true.

 ## Non-compliant